AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        --  Call to Nested
     end Main;

--  A declaration cannot appear as a statement If you need to declare a local variable amidst the statements, you can introduce a new declarative region with a :ada:`block`
+-  A declaration cannot appear as a statement if you need to declare a local variable amidst the statements, you can introduce a new declarative region with a block
    statement:

 .. code-block:: ada